-This morning, I find myself wanting just this: to sit on the sofa and stare out the window.
+This morning, I find myself wanting to stop rushing and do just this: to sit on the sofa and stare out the window.
 Sacred dawdling, as Sue Monk Kidd calls it.
 When I first read those words, I thought, Dawdling as sacred?
 Really?

 But it is sacred, because it is an act of faith.
 To stop my work, be unproductive, and simply look out into the new day … this requires trust.